 Water levels in the Great Lakes fluctuate naturally, and it is more likely than not that levels will decline with a changing climate.
 Changes in lake levels can influence the amount of cargo that can be carried through them on ships.
 On average, a 1,000-foot ship sinks one inch lower in the water for every 270 tons of cargo it carries.
 If a ship is currently limited by water depth, any lowering of lake levels will result in a reduction in the amount of cargo it can transport to Great Lakes ports.

 In addition, fluctuating lake levels influence how people use and interact with shorelines.
 During sustained low water periods, development marches closer to the lake, shorefront landowners “groom” emergent coastal wetlands, and increased navigational dredging is needed.
 When lake levels go up, erosion and flooding, particularly when coupled with storms, can threaten properties and public safety.

 It’s unclear whether, or how much, a changing climate will affect lake levels in the future.
 Current estimates of lake level changes are uncertain; recent studies, along with a large spread in existing modeling results, indicate that projections of Great Lakes water levels represent evolving research and are still subject to considerable uncertainty.

-The preceding text is excerpted and abridged from the Synthesis of the Third National Climate Assessment for the Great Lakes Region.
+The preceding text is excerpted and abridged from the reports Impacts, Risks, and Adaptation in the United States: Fourth National Climate Assessment, Volume II, Chapter 21: Midwest and Synthesis of the Third National Climate Assessment for the Great Lakes Region.